Ajaygohil25/twitterX/README.md

 # twitterX
-TwitterX is a Django project for learning.
+TwitterX is a clone of Twitter, developed in Django.